Total TimePrep: 30 min. + chilling Bake: 10 min./batch

 - Green food coloring

-- On a baking sheet, roll out each portion between two sheets of waxed paper into a 14-in. x 9-in. rectangle.
+- On a baking sheet, roll out each portion between two sheets of waxed paper into a 14x9-in. rectangle.
 Refrigerate for 30 minutes.
 Remove waxed paper.
 Place plain rectangle over green rectangle.
-Roll up tightly jelly-roll style, starting with a long side; wrap in plastic wrap.
+Roll up tightly jelly-roll style, starting with a long side; wrap in plastic.
 Refrigerate for 2 hours or until firm.

 These cookies taste good, however I should have made the roll longer.
 The cookies were too large and spread out a lot, which made them too thin.
 If the roll was smaller and longer I think the cookies would have been a better size.
 I will try them again.